cran-task-views/MedicalImaging/MedicalImaging.md

     microscopy-based cellular assays, this package offers tools to transform the images, segment cells and extract quantitative cellular descriptors.
+-   The `r pkg("imbibe")` package provides a set of fast, chainable image-processing operations which are applicable to images of two, three or four dimensions, particularly medical images.
 -   The package `r pkg("mmand", priority = "core")`
     (Mathematical Morphology in Any Number of Dimensions) provides morphological operations like erode and dilate, opening and closing,